^

 • Application site reactions: This may include irritation, burning, redness or itching of the eyes.

-• Changes in taste: Some patients may experience a change in taste perception after using timolol eye drops.
+• Changes in taste: Some patients may experience changes in taste perception after using timolol eye drops.

-• Decreased heart rate (bradycardia): Timolol may decrease the heart rate, which may cause bradycardia in some patients.
+• Slow heart rate (bradycardia): Timolol may slow the heart rate, which may cause bradycardia in some patients.

 • Low blood pressure: Timolol may cause low blood pressure in some people.

-• Dry Eyes: Some patients may experience dry, uncomfortable, or gritty eyes.
+• Dry eyes: Some patients may experience a feeling of dryness, discomfort, or a gritty sensation in the eyes.

-• Headache: Patients may experience headaches after taking timolol.
+• Headache: Patients may experience headaches after using timolol.

 • Drowsiness: Some people may feel drowsy or tired after using timolol.